jicoing/git-komlalebu-sam/README.md

 # CI/CD Backend
 I am setting up my #Cloudresume CI/CD backend with the help of the below action.
-The SAM application stack is deployed on any changes to my python code in `komla_function` directory or `template.yml`.
+The SAM application stack is deployed on any changes to my lambda handler code in `komla_function` directory or `template.yml`.
 Please visit my [website](https://www.komlalebu.com) for more information.
 Stack consists of API, Lambda Function and DynamoDB Table.